A priori estimates for finite-energy sign-changing blowing-up solutions of critical elliptic equations: Introduction and statement of the results

 Let $(M,g)$ be a smooth and closed Riemannian manifold of dimension $n \ge 3$, where closed means compact without boundary.
 Let $(h_\alpha)_\alpha$ be a sequence of bounded functions in $M$.
 We are interested in this work in the following Schr\"odinger-Yamabe type equation in $M$:

-where $\triangle_g = - \textrm{div}_g(\nabla \cdot)$ is the Laplace-Beltrami operator acting on functions and $2^* = \frac{2n}{n-2}$ is the critical exponent for the embedding of the Sobolev space $H^1(M)$ into Lebesgue spaces.
+where $\triangle_g = - \textrm{div}_g(\nabla \cdot)$ is the Laplace-Beltrami operator and $2^* = \frac{2n}{n-2}$ is the critical exponent for the embedding of the Sobolev space $H^1(M)$ into Lebesgue spaces.
 This equation originated a vast amount of work and has been the target of active investigation for decades.

 Let $(\ua)_\alpha$, with $\ua \in H^1(M)$, be a sequence of solutions of \ben \triangle_g \ua + h_\alpha \ua = |\ua|^{2^*-2} \ua \een in $M$.
 Unless specified otherwise, the $\ua$'s are allowed to change sign.
 Since $h_\alpha$ is bounded the regularity result of Trudinger \cite{Trudinger} ensures that $\ua \in C^{1,\beta}(M)$ for all $0 < \beta < 1$.
 Following standard terminology we say that $(\ua)_\alpha$ \emph{blows-up with finite energy} if \ben \Vert \ua \Vert_{H^1(M)} \le C \quad \textrm{ and } \quad \lim_{\alpha \to + \infty} \Vert \ua \Vert_{L^\infty(M)} = + \infty \een for some $C >0$ independent of $\alpha$.
 The asymptotic behavior of $(\ua)_\alpha$ in the energy space $H^1(M)$ has been known since Struwe's seminal work \cite{Struwe}: assume e.g. that $h_\alpha$ converges in $L^2(M)$ towards $h$.
 Then, up to a subsequence, $(\ua)_\alpha $ decomposes as \ben \ua = u_0 + \sum_{i=1}^k \Via + \phi_\alpha, \een where $\Vert \phi_\alpha \Vert_{H^1(M)} \to 0$ as $\alpha \to + \infty$, $u_0$ is a weak solution of the limiting equation